rstoyanchev/spring-mvc-31-update/redirect/slides.md

 * Used __only if__ controller redirects
 * Initially empty
-* Formats attributes with DataBinder
+* Attributes formatted with DataBinder
-* All attributes for use in redirect URL
+* Intended for use in redirect URL
-* As URI vars or query params
+* ... i.e. as URI vars or query params

 !SLIDE incremental
 # Flash Attributes

 * Another kind of redirect attributes
-* Without impact on the URL
+* But without impact on the URL
-* Attributes stored in the session
+* Temporily stored in the session
 * Removed immediately after the redirect

 !SLIDE smaller